kupehtci/DOCUMENTATION/NETWORKING/VoIP.md

 A <span style="color:orange">VoIP gateway</span> is a logical entity that interconnects two heterogeneous networks, such as PSTN and IP.

-Can be:
-* Based on functionality:
+Based on functionality:
-	* Signaling gateway: translate PSTN signaling to VoIP signaling
+* <span style="color:IndianRed;">Signaling gateway</span>: translate PSTN signaling to VoIP signaling
-	* Media gateway: transpases the communication media between the two networks.
+* <span style="color:IndianRed;">Media gateway</span>: transfer the communication media between the two networks.

-* Based on size/capacity:
+Based on size/capacity:
-	* Residential gateway: deployed at customer premise.
+* <span style="color:IndianRed;">Residential gateway</span>: deployed at customer premise.
-	* Trunking gateway: in ISP gateways.
+* <span style="color:IndianRed;">Trunking gateway</span>: in ISP gateways.

 ### Signaling protocols

+There are two different types:
-Open stardards protocols like ITU and IETF proprietary standards like Skype or cisco.
+* Open standards protocols like ITU and IETF
+* Proprietary standards like Skype or cisco.

 Can be divided into:

-* Centralized methods: call state is maintained by centralized devices responsible or receiving the call state.
+* <span style="color:MediumSlateBlue;">Centralized methods</span>: call state is maintained by centralized devices responsible or receiving the call state.
-* Distributed methods: each endpoint has knowledge of the current call state.
+* <span style="color:LightSeaGreen;">Distributed methods</span>: each endpoint has knowledge of the current call state.
 ###  Session Initiation Protocol (SIP)

 SIP is the current leader in standards-baseed VoIP call-signaling protocols
-* SIP is text-based and can run over UDP and TCP as well as TLS.
+* SIP is <span style="color:IndianRed;">text-based</span> and can run over UDP and TCP as well as TLS.
 * Is a distributed signaling protocol.
 * Uses SDP (Session Description Protocol) to describe media sessions
 * Can be direct, peer-to-peer protocol